2020-21 Active Schools

 Access valuable and interactive resources for you and your class on this centralized source for school related events, programs and activities in Strathcona County.
-Explore all the exciting opportunities in the Active Schools Guide!
+Explore all the exciting opportunities offered through Active Schools!

 Keeping kids active throughout the day can help them learn better, focus more and stay on task.
 Even small bursts of activity can be beneficial for you and your students.